 What is this season’s inspiration?

-This season we’ve stripped everything back to focus on simple, understated design.
-Clear glass, concrete, wood, and wool are just some of the natural materials we are working with.
-But we don’t like to take ourselves too seriously, so with our signature style, we have a pop of fluorescents to lighten the mood—our favorite being neon pink.
+Well, as we are currently in the throughs of Summer this season we are focused on the outdoors and products that are flexible and timeless working as well inside as out.
+We are focusing on simple, understated design.
+But we don’t like to take ourselves too seriously, so with our signature style, we have a pop of fluorescents to lighten the mood—our favorite being neon yellow.

 Are you carrying any new products and/or undiscovered gems you’re particularly excited about?